-All sanitiser related transactions that occurred between The Food Revolution Group and it's related party entities transpired in order for the Group to be able to successfully launch and sell it's range of hand sanitisers.
-The COVID-19 pandemic presented an opportunity for FOD to enter into a new market, and therefore it was decided by the Directors of the Board to utilise Non-Executive Chairman, Norman Li's, already established Careline brand.
+All sanitiser related transactions that occurred between The Food Revolution Group and its related party entities transpired in order for the Group to be able to successfully launch and sell its range of hand sanitisers.
+The COVID-19 pandemic presented an opportunity for FOD to enter into a new market, and therefore it was decided by the Directors of the Board to utilise Chairman, Norman Li's, already established Careline brand.
+The company has since ceased all selling of hand sanitiser products and does not plan to continue to sell such products in future.